-Question 5: Is the 4 percent surtax the best choice by the Legislature?
-Answer: Absolutely not.
+Question 5: Is the millionaire's tax the best choice by the Legislature?
+Answer: Absolutely Not.

-The surtax is a far-reaching and unguided experiment that risks the state's economic well-being while likely failing to deliver what's been promised to voters - \$1.9 billion in additional funding for education and transportation infrastructure.
+The millionaire's tax is a far-reaching and unguided experiment that risks the state's economic well-being while likely failing to deliver what's been promised to voters - \$1.9 billion in additional funding for education and transportation infrastructure.
 Making such a drastic change to the state's tax policy while ignoring its potential impact on taxpayers and the state's economy highlights the inherent flaws of using the initiative process to affect major policy changes.
 By supporting this initiative, the Legislature is delegating its spending and revenue raising authority and responsibilities to the voters - a reckless approach to governing and a clear abdication of its duties.